 Place in a 100°F oven for two to four hours and check frequently, turning if required.
 Allow them to cool on wire racks before transferring to an airtight container.

 Store in a cool, dry place and they should keep for up to a week.

-To learn more details of this process, check out this guide to dehydrating food on our sister site, Foodal.
+To learn more details of this process, check out our guide to dehydrating garden produce.

 When it comes to canning, these autumnal fruits can be transformed into many different incarnations: preserves, jam, jelly, applesauce, apple butter, pie filling, or even juice.

 It’s possible to can apples with either a pressure cooker or a water bath canner.
 Just be sure to follow safe canning practices – you can learn more about canning foods at home on our sister site, Foodal.

 And if applesauce is one of the ways you’d like to preserve your harvest, you’ll find directions for canning homemade applesauce, also on Foodal.

 You have many options for storing the sweet abundance of your apple harvest: you can put it into refrigeration, a cool location, or transform it into frozen, dried, or canned preserves.